The College

 • Increase accessibility to international opportunities, particularly for students who may not normally pursue education abroad

-Provides up to $35,000 to support travel, accommodations, and related costs for one faculty member and up to 12 Brown students.
-Applicants may apply directly to Phase II if Phase I funding and development is not needed.
+The GELT program provides up to $36,000 to support travel, accommodations, and related costs for two faculty/staff members and up to 12 Brown students.

 Applicants must: